Arjun Sarja: Personal life

 Arjun was born as Srinivasa Sarja on 15 August 1962 to Kannada actor Shakti Prasad, and Lakshmi, an art teacher.
 Arjun had always thought and dreamt of becoming a police officer but his fate took him into an entirely different direction.
-Inspired by Bruce Lee's 1973 film Enter the Dragon, Arjun began training in Karate at the age of 16 and now holds a black belt.
+Inspired by Bruce Lee's 1973 film Enter the Dragon, Arjun began training in karate at the age of 16 and holds a black belt in the martial art.

-Arjun married Niveditha Arjun in 1988, a former actress who has appeared in the 1986 Kannada film Ratha Sapthami under the stage name of Asha Rani.
+Arjun married Niveditha Arjun in 1988, a former actress who has appeared in the Kannada films Ratha Sapthami (1986) and Agni Parva (1987) under the stage name of Asha Rani.
+They co-starred in the 1988 Telugu film Doctor Gari Abbai.
 Kannada actor Rajesh is his father-in-law.
-He has two daughters, Aishwarya and Anjana.
-Aishwarya made her acting debut in 2013 with Pattathu Yaanai.
-She was nominated for the SIIMA Award for Best Debutant Actress Kannada for the bilingual film Prema Baraha / Sollividava (2018).
-She married Umapathy Ramaiah on 10 June 2024 in an intimate ceremony at Arjun's Sri Yoga Anjaneyar Temple in Gerugambakkam, Chennai.
+He has two daughters, Aishwarya, who is also an actor, and Anjana.

 Arjun had one elder brother Kishore Sarja, who directed Kannada films.
 His nephews Chiranjeevi Sarja and Dhruva Sarja are Kannada actors.
 Bharat Sarja, made his acting debut in 2014 with Veera Pulikeshi.

 Arjun is an ardent devotee of Hanuman.
 He is building the Hanuman temple in the outskirts of Chennai.
 A 35-foot statue of the Lord Anjaneya was sculpted exclusively for the temple; the statue is in a seated posture and weighs around 140 tonnes.
 The single-stone statue is 35 feet high, 12 feet wide and 7 feet thick.

+In October 2018, as part of the #MeToo movement, actress Shruthi Hariharan accused Arjun Sarja of misconduct, on the set of the 2016 film Vismaya (Nibunan in Tamil), where she portrayed Arjun Sarja's wife.
+In response, Arjun Sarja denied her allegations and filed a Rs 5 crore defamation suit against her.
+Sruthi then filed a sexual harassment case with the police, who concluded there was "no evidence" in favour of her.
+Crew members said no such incident happened on set.
+According to the director, Arjun Sarja had asked the filmmaker to reduce the romantic scenes in the movie.
+Sruthi alleged that the police did not seem to put much effort in investigating her claim.
+Her career took a nosedive, and she was unofficially blacklisted by the Kannada industry, as it supported Arjun.

 Arjun was honoured with an honorary doctorate by Dr. M.G.R.
 Medical University in November 2024.